BZD0052/Peanut_fungal_microbiome/README.md

    threshold of 0.8.
 The output is saved in the taxonomy_assignments/ directory and includes tabular CSV files suitable for downstream use in R.

-   -- Note: This step is not yet publicly available in the original Flourishing Fungi pipeline by Dr. Zachary Noel, but is included here with permission.
+   > **Note:** This step is not yet publicly available in the original Flourishing Fungi pipeline by Dr. Zachary Noel, but is included here with permission.
 It is based on internal, unpublished code developed by Dr. Noel for CONSTAX2 integration on ASAX.
 This functionality may be included in future public releases of the original pipeline.